ashishBhatnagar01/blood_bank/README.md

-Fully responsive blood bank portal will add more details with time.
+Fully responsive blood bank portal, will add more details with time.